telerik/winforms-docs/gridview/save-and-load-layout/save-and-load-layout.md

 {{endregion}}

->note Once the layout is being loaded the __LayoutLoaded__ event is being thrown in order to notify that the load process is being finished.
+>tip Once the layout is being loaded the __LayoutLoaded__ event is being thrown in order to notify that the load process is being finished.
 >